While it is known that breast milk’s nutritional composition varies from mother-to-mother, did you know that breast milk color can also change?

 - Diet: Eating foods, such as beets, which contain a natural red pigment (carotenoids and anthocyanins) and those containing red, orange, or pinkish food dyes, such as fruit drinks, may impart pink, pinkish-orange, or red color to the breast milk.

 - Blood in milk: Pinkish color in breast milk may indicate blood in breast milk.
 Blood can enter breast milk due to a cracked nipple, mastitis (breast infection), or papillomas (small, usually benign, growth in the milk duct).
 None of these conditions are harmful to the baby, although some are painful for the mother.
 You can continue feeding the baby with these conditions provided you and the baby are comfortable (8).

 - Bacterial infection: Serratia marcescens is a bacterium that can also cause breast milk to turn pinkish when it infects the breast (9).
 Since the bacterium is harmful to babies, its early detection and treatment are necessary for safe breastfeeding.

 Brown or rust color

 - Rusty pipe syndrome: Several hormonal changes happen during the first few days after delivery.
 These changes cause the milk ducts and alveoli (milk-making cells) in your breasts to grow and stretch.
 Extra blood flows into your breasts, and some blood might leak into the ducts.
 This leakage changes the breast milk color to brown or rusty brown, which isn’t harmful to babies.
-The condition is self-limiting and resolves within three to seven days.
+The condition is self-limiting and resolves within a few days.
 You can continue breastfeeding the baby during this period (8).